10 Tips for seeking medical help on holiday abroad

 - Children, the elderly and those with immunodeficiency conditions such as HIV/AIDS or a recent bout of glandular fever may be more prone to illness on holiday – never leave illnesses which last for more than 24 hours or grow worse after 24 hours undiagnosed or untreated

 - Be wary of self-medicating abroad – or of taking medications prescribed locally but which you are not sure about.
 Take the phone number of your GP surgery in the UK on holiday and speak to your own doctor or a nurse practitioner if you are in any doubt

 - Always report illness at your hotel to your holiday representative – including holiday sickness and diarrhoea and any instance or poor food preparation or poor hygiene at your hotel, including undercooked meat or chicken or reheated or re-served food on a buffet

-- If you are ill or injured on a package holiday through no fault of your own, you are protected under the 1992 Package Travel Regulations – contact a specialist holiday claims lawyer when you return home and ask about making a claim for holiday illness compensation against your tour operator.
+- If you are ill or injured on a package holiday through no fault of your own, you are protected under the 2018 Package Travel and Linked Travel Arrangements Regulations – contact a specialist holiday claims lawyer when you return home and ask about making a claim for holiday illness compensation against your tour operator.